How fast you can run one mile depends on a number of factors, including your fitness level and genetics.

 |Age||Men (minutes per mile)||Women (minutes per mile)|

 But at a longer distance, women may have an advantage.
-One study found that, in a marathon, non-elite men are more likely than women to slow their pace throughout the race.
+One large found that, in a marathon, non-elite men were more likely than women to slow their pace throughout the race.
 Researchers think it may be due to physiological and/or decision-making differences between men and women.

 In a distance run, pace is important.
 Pace, or the number of minutes it takes to run one mile or kilometer, can influence how fast you complete the run.
 For example, you might want to slow your pace down at the start of the run for the first few miles.